Anchorsify/Anchorsify.github.io/_projects/Genjutsu.md

 Effects: This technique inflicts a -2 penalty to Awareness rolls.
 It also halves the bonus for consecutive actions spent searching (so if you Searched three consecutive times with Genkoe applied to you, you'd have a +3, rather than +6, bonus on your next roll)

 #### --( Mousou Enmu no Jutsu - Illusory Mist Technique )--
 Masquerading as a higher-ranked Suiton technique, this creates a light bank of fog which has little effect beyond making the atmosphere a bit chillier.
-An illusion is then laid on all those present (the user may exclude allies if they wish), tricking them into believing the mist is actually thick enough to be a hindrance.
+An illusion is then laid on all those present, tricking them into believing the mist is actually thick enough to be a hindrance.

 - Chakra: 12
 - Upkeep: 3